How does Google Trends work?

 How does Google Trends determine the location a search is made from?

 Every time a Google search is made, Google stores the IP address of the searcher and IP addresses can be roughly correlated to a geolocation.
-This is the same data Google Trends uses when breaking down searches by different regions.
+This is the same data Google Trends uses when segmenting searches by region.

 When was Google Trends created?